galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 ## Defining the topic

-The first step we need to define is in which topic putting our tutorial.
-This first step can be tricky.

-When we structured the repository, we decided here to use as topic the names of the categories in the [ToolShed](https://toolshed.g2.bx.psu.edu/).
-So when decided where to put your tutorial, you can look in which ToolShed's category are the main tools used in the tutorial and use this category as topic.
+The first step we need to define is in which topic to place our new tutorial.
+This can be tricky: when we structured the repository, we decided to use as topics the categories that are used in the [ToolShed](https://toolshed.g2.bx.psu.edu/).
+The ToolShed assigns a category to each tool.
+Therefore, to decide where to put your tutorial, have a look at which ToolShed's category the main tools in your tutorial belong.
 For example, this tutorial will rely on the NCBI Blast+ tool.

 > ### {% icon hands_on %} Hands-on: Defining the topic for the tutorial
 >